ryandawsonuk/BankKataOutsideInTDD/README.md

 Will we inject console into Account or into something else?
 We don't want to decide that yet.
 Next step is to consider how to unit test account and let the decision come out as we go along.

-### Second Movement - unit testing our way into Account
+### Second Movement - unit testing our way into Account, deposits and withdrawals

 So we need a unit test for account.
 We need to think about what we want account to do.
 It has to record debits, withdrawals and enable printing of a statement.
 So transactions are going to go through it.